wheatjs/vite-plugin-vue-gql/README.md

 ## Why?
-In the process of writing Vue applications that connect to GraphQL servers, I've started to notice that my graphql quieres are overcrowding my Vue SFC scripts.
-One solution would have been to move my queries to a seperate js file and just import them when I need to, but you then lose the ability to quickly see what your data looks like without having to go to a seperate file.
-The nice thing about Vue SFC is everything you need is in the same file, so I thought I would do the same thing for my graphql queries.
+When writing Vue clients for GraphQL APIs, I've noticed scripts in Vue SFC files have become over-filled with GraphQL queries and had a need to organize the code better without taking away from what makes SFCs great: Having all the code for a single component organized and in one place.

+Moving queries to their own files would then create multiple files for a single component, cluttering the project more and reducing productivity in having to write components spanning multiple files.

+Enter Vue GQL!
+I wrote this Vite plugin to allow placing GraphQL queries related to a component directly within the component file without cluttering scripts, by placing them within their own specialized \<gql\> tags.

 > ⚠️ This Plugin is still in Development and currently only works with the `<script setup>` format